 Infectious Coryza results in blood and circulatory system diseases, digestive diseases, and respiratory diseases in poultry.
 There are different symptoms of Infectious Coryza that can be confused for something else.
 But when you observe all these clinical signs altogether, there’s no misidentification of the diagnosis.

-It’s one of the most noticeable clinical signs on chickens with Infectious Coryza.
+- Facial Swelling – It’s one of the most noticeable clinical signs in chickens with Infectious Coryza.
 The swelling appears under the eyes, cheeks, and wattles.

-Due to swollen infraorbital sinus, there will be a nasal and ocular discharge, another blatant symptom of IC in birds.
+- Nasal and Ocular Discharge – Due to swollen infraorbital sinus, there will be a nasal and ocular discharge, another blatant symptom of IC in birds.
 Chickens will sneeze and cough frequently.
-That would be one of the reasons to spread the organism in the poultry.
+That would be one of the reasons to spread the organism in poultry.

-It’s one of the prominent symptoms is bubbles appear at the corner of the eyes.
+- Conjunctivitis – It’s one of the prominent symptoms is bubbles appearing at the corner of the eyes.

-You would know when there’s an infection on the lower respiratory tract because breathing sounds like rales or wrinkled paper.
+- Lower Respiratory Tract Affected – You would know when there’s an infection in the lower respiratory tract because breathing sounds like rales or wrinkled paper.

-Hens affected with IC will also have a drop in egg production from 10 to 40%.
+- Egg Production – Hens affected by IC will also have a drop in egg production from 10 to 40%.
 More so, the eggshell will also become fragile.

-Death loss is low, around 20 percent, unless the illness causes difficulties with other agents like the E. coli or Mycoplasma gallisepticum.
+Death loss is low, around 20 percent unless the illness causes difficulties with other agents like E. coli or Mycoplasma gallisepticum.
 The disease can remain for a few days to a few months, especially when secondary contaminations happen.

 Infectious Coryza in Fowls Treatment